nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 The |NCS| also provides :ref:`Thread <ug_thread>`, :ref:`Zigbee <ug_zigbee>`, and :ref:`CHIP <ug_chip>` samples that can be run on the nRF5340 DK.
 These samples are built for the application core, but make use of both cores.
-The network core application is built and flashed automatically.
+The network core application is built and programmed automatically.

 Additionally, the |NCS| provides :ref:`NFC samples <nfc_samples>` that are available for nRF5340.
 These samples run only on the application core and do not require any firmware for the network core.